 The Pond Cypress tree is an adaptable, wind tolerant deciduous conifer with landscape appeal.
-This fast-growing tree can reach upwards of 60 feet tall and have a canopy 30 feet wide at maturity.
+This fast-growing tree can reach upwards of 45-60' H x 15-20' W at maturity.
 This cypress tree has longer needles than a bald cypress but will put on just as impressive of a show in the fall when the needles turn a coppery brown, eventually dropping as winter sets in.

 In addition to its fall foliage, the pond cypress tree also produces small cones that begin yellow-tinted green shade that transitions to purplish-green and finally a muted brown tone.